gridstack/gridstack.js/doc/README.md

 - `data-gs-animate` - turns animation on
 - `data-gs-column` - amount of columns.
 Setting non-default value must be supported by equivalent change in CSS, [see docs here](https://github.com/gridstack/gridstack.js#change-grid-columns).
 - `data-gs-max-row` - maximum rows amount.
 Default is `0` which means no maximum rows.
-- `data-gs-current-height` - current rows amount.
+- `data-gs-current-row` - current rows amount.
 Set by the library only.
 Can be used by the CSS rules.

 ## Item attributes